jo/sync-tank/migrations.md

 | Conflict Safety      | ***                               | ***                 | ***                             | ***                             |
 | Purge Version Data   | ***                               | -                   | ***                             | *                               |
 | Simplicity           | ***                               | *                   | **                              | ***                             |

+- Thanks to all the people who helped here
+- Follow us on Github, Twitter
+- Link to repo
+- Ask for feedback, open PR/issue